fakela/documentation/get-started/what-is-mindee.md

 ## What Mindee offers

-### Key information extraction

-Extracting a set of specific information from documents is also called **Key information extraction**.
+1. **Key information extraction**: Extracting a set of specific information from documents is also called **Key information extraction**.
 The goal is to define a list of fields you want to extract from documents, so you are able to automate a workflow based on this data when a new document comes up.

 [block:image]
 {